 - Add flexible brake hose on each main landing gear leg (between the wheel and the leg) and possibly replace existing molded section. - Main landing gear doors are too thick.
 Sand or rebuilt them.
 Moreover, kit part actually depicts two different parts on the actual airframe.
-Upper section needs adding the mounting and guide rod. - The kit has the specific Kurfurst outer doors.
-Such doors were very often removed in the field.
-However, whatever may be the configuration of the plane to depict, add missing details such as the door retract mechanism and the main wheel operated bumper that were present on all planes. - Dress up the side of the main landing gear wells (holes, canvas dust cover, radiator hydraulic line, etc.).
-Note that bottom area of main wheel wells is not correct: it should be deeper.
+Upper section needs adding the mounting and guide rod. - Dress up the side of the main landing gear wells (holes, canvas dust cover, radiator hydraulic line, etc.).
+According to the airframe you will choose, either the 660x160 or 660x190 tires have to be used.
+Similar choice is given regarding wheel well fairings on for the upper wings.
+Check nevertheless closely your references as tires were not always used with the corresponding cover type.
+Last but not least, note that the bottom area of main wheel wells is not correct for planes using the long longitudinal fairings on wings.